RomainWarlop/RecSys-Learn/README.md

 # Recommender Systems Survey

+TO DO :
+* Modify input to dict in exp

 Here is a library of algorithms for recommender system.
 This is part of my Recommender Systems Survey available
 <a href="http://rwarloplabs.com/machinelearning/posts/recommendersystemssurvey.php" target=_blank> here </a>